How Digital Device Use Interferes with Child Development

 Protecting your child’s developing brain starts with small, mindful choices—and you don’t have to do it alone.
 We’ve created practical tools and guidance to help.

-• Set screen limits early.
-For age-specific recommendations and what to watch out for, visit our Alerts page.
+• Set digital device use limits early.
+For age-specific recommendations and what to watch out for, read our Parents and Caregivers News to Know.
 For the latest studies and guidance also check our Research page.

 • Model healthy habits.
 Children mirror the adults around them.
-Our Resources section has simple, screen-free activity ideas for the whole family.
+Our Resources section has simple, tech-free activity ideas for the whole family.

 • Prioritize real connection.
 Nothing builds a child’s brain like talking, playing, and reading together.
 Find out more about early interaction on our What Babies Need page.